wankhadeharshwardhan3-droid/Pace-tracker/README.md

  # Pace — shared study tracker

-Everyone signs in with a name and a 4-digit PIN.
+Everyone sign s in with a name and a 4-digit PIN.
 Each person's hours are private to them — only the person who created the account can view or edit it.
 The "Everyone" tab shows summary stats (progress, balance) for all signed-up people, visible to anyone who is logged in, so progress is still